cdent/gabbi/docs/source/loader.rst

 .. note:: It is also possible to run gabbi tests from the command
           line.
 See :doc:`runner`.

-.. note:: By default gabbi will load YAML files using the ``safe_load``
+.. note:: By default gabbi will load YAML files in the default "safe"
-          function.
-This means only basic YAML types are allowed in the file.
-For most use cases this is fine.
-If you need custom types (for example, to match NaN) it is possible to set the ``safe_yaml`` parameter of :meth:`~gabbi.driver.build_tests` to ``False``.
+          fashion.
+This means that arbitrary Python objects cannot be loaded.
+Custom YAML types which are defined in the process may be used.
+If for some reason you need unsafe support, you may set the ``safe_yaml`` parameter of
+          :meth:`~gabbi.driver.build_tests` to ``False``.
-          If custom types are used, please keep in mind that this can limit the portability of the YAML files to other contexts.
+          Keep in mind that if custom types are used, this can limit the portability of the YAML files to other contexts.

 .. warning:: If test are being run with a runner that supports
              concurrency (such as ``testrepository``) it is critical